Did You Know?

 These free educational programs feature health and lifestyle topics that are of interest to any organ transplant recipient

 All programs are free!
-Programs are held in Green Bay, Milwaukee and Madison.
-Come early (doors open 30 minutes before each session) to network with other transplant recipients.
+Programs are held in various locations in Wisconsin.
+Come early to network with other heart, lung, liver, pancreas and kidney transplant recipients.

 Make sure you receive all program notices by completing our contact form.

 Have you thought about saving the life of a family member or maybe even a stranger?
-Currently 100,525 people are on the national kidney transplant list; 1,867 of them are in Wisconsin.
-Come and learn how a living donation could help save a life today.
+Currently 2,115 men and women are on the waiting list in Wisconsin.
+The NKFW offers FREE community educational programs where you can learn how living donation could help save a life today.